On the Hardness of Energy Minimisation for Crystal Structure Prediction: NP-Hardness for an unbounded number of ion species

-In weighted $k$-clique, denoted \textsc{weighted-k-clique}, the input is a weighted graph, a goal value $v$, and a natural number $k$.
-An instance of \textsc{weighted-k-clique} is satisfiable if and only if there exist a clique of size $k$ such the the sums of the weight of the edges in the clique is at least $v$.
+In weighted $k$-clique, denoted \textsc{max-weight k-clique}, the input is a weighted graph, a goal value $v$, and a natural number $k$.
+An instance of \textsc{max-weight k-clique} is satisfiable if and only if there exist a clique of size $k$ such the sums of the weight of the edges in the clique is at least $v$.

-Given an instance of \minkcr $I = \{G,k\} = \{\{V, E\}, k\}$, an instance $I'$ of \textsc{weighted-k-clique} is created as follows.
+Given an instance of \minkcr $I = (G,k) = \{(V, E), k\}$, an instance $I'$ of \textsc{max-weight k-clique} is created as follows.
 A value $k'$ is chosen as $\frac{|V^+| - k}{c}$ rounded down to the nearest natural number.
+The reason for this choice is to ensure that the optimal clique has size equal to the number of vertices left after removing $k$ charges.
 Note that if $(|V^+| - k) (\mod c) \not\equiv 0$, then there is no valid solution to \kcr, however there may still be some valid solution to \minkcr.
-A new graph $G' = \{V', E'\}$ is created which will initially be empty.
+A new graph $G' = (V', E')$ is created which is initially empty.
 For each pair of vertices with different charges a new associated vertex in $V'$ is created.
-An edge is created between each new vertex if and only if the corresponding vertices are all unique, i.e. given the set of vertices $V^+ = \{v_i, v_j\},$ and $v^- = \{v_k, v_l\}$ an edge would be placed between the new vertex representing $(v_i,v_k)$ and the one representing $(v_j, v_l)$, but not from either to the vertex representing $(v_i,v_l)$.
-Give two connected vertices corresponding to vertices $(v_i,v_k)$ and $(v_j,v_l)$ the edged is assigned a value of $- \left(U_{ij} + U_{il} + U_{jk} + U_{kl} + \frac{U_{ij} + U_{jl}}{k' - 1}\right)$ to the edge between them.
+An edge is created between each new vertex if and only if the corresponding charges are all unique, i.e. given the set of charges $V^+ = \{v_i, v_j\},$ and $v^- = \{v_k, v_l\}$ an edge would be placed between the new vertex representing $(v_i,v_k)$ and the one representing $(v_j, v_l)$, but not from either to the vertex representing $(v_i,v_l)$.
+Give two connected vertices corresponding to charges $(v_i,v_k)$ and $(v_j,v_l)$ the edge between them is assigned a value of $- \left(U_{ij} + U_{il} + U_{jk} + U_{kl} + \frac{U_{ij} + U_{jl}}{k' - 1}\right)$.
 The intuition behind this is for the edge to maintain the weights of the edges in $G$. $\frac{U_{ik} + U_{jl}}{k' - 1}$ is added to this so that within a clique of size $k'$, the edge between the two vertices is fully represented.
 An example of this construction is shown in Figure \ref{fig:kcr-maxClique}, omitting weights for legibility.